 Demodesk offers Team and Personal Templates, depending on whether your whole company or only yourself should have access to the new Playbook.

 Click on Create Playbook to create a new Playbook.
 First, give your first Playbook a name and add the desired content.

-You can preload Websites and upload your existing presentations from Google Presentations, Microsoft Powerpoint, or as a PDF.
+You can preload Websites and upload your existing presentations from Google Presentations or as a PDF.
 Add Agenda Items to the sidebar to structure your presentation.
-No worries, these Items are only visible to the host and not to the customer.
+No worries, these items are only visible to the host and not to the customer.

 IMPORTANT: Please note that you must set your page in 16:9 format, no matter which program you use to prepare the presentation.